tertiumtechnology/tt-txrx-lib-ios-swift/readme.md

 # tt-txrx-lib-ios-swift
-iOS Objective-Swift TxRx lowlevel library for Tertium rfid devices
+iOS Swift 5 TxRx lowlevel library for Tertium rfid devices

 ## License
 The library is released under the MIT license.
 Please see the `LICENSE` file.

 ## Requirements
-Xcode 9+
+Xcode 11.1+

 ## Installation
 To download full source code for TxRxLibrary files follow these steps: